PETROLEUM OPERATIONS (MARITIME ZONE MORATROIUM) ACT 481

 “maritime zone of Belize” means,

-as respectively defined in the Maritime Areas Act, and includes the Belize Barrier Reef System, but does not include that part of the internal waters that is landward of the low-water line along the coast of the mainland of Belize;
+As respectively defined in the Maritime Areas Act, and includes the Belize Barrier Reef System, but does not include that part of internal waters that is landward of the low-water line along the coast of the mainland of Belize;

-“Minister” means the Minister with the responsibility for the environment;
+“Minister” means the Minister with the responsibility for petroleum;

-“natural gas” means all petroleum which at atmospheric conditions of temperature and pressure is in a gaseous state; and includes wet mineral gas, wet gas and residue gas remaining after the extraction, processing or separation of liquid petroleum from wet gas, as well as non-petroleum gas or gases produced in association with liquid or gaseous petroleum;
+“natural gas” means all petroleum which at atmospheric conditions of temperature and pressure is in a gaseous state; and includes wet miniral gas, wet gas and residue gas remaining after extraction, processing or separation of liquid petroleum from wet gas, as well as non-petroleum gas or gases produced in assosiation with liquid or gaseous petroleum;

 “petroleum” means all natural organic substances composed of carbon and hydrogen which may be removed from the earth (including the seabed) and includes crude oil, natural gas and the oils derived from tar, sands, shale and coal, natural gas, and all other mineral substances, products, by-products and derivatives that are found in conjunction with those substances;

-“petroleum operations” means the operations related to the exploration, development, extraction, production, field separation, transportation, storage, or disposal of petroleum, but does not include any transportation or other operations in relation to petroleum that is imported into Belize by way of the maritime zone;
+“petroleum operations” means the operations related to the exploration, development, extraction, production, field separation, transportation, storeage, or disposal of petroleum, but does not include transportation or other operations in relation to petroleum that is imported into or exported from Belize by way of the maritime zone.

 3. Notwithstanding the provisions of any other law, the carrying out of petroleum operations within the limits of the maritime zone of Belize is prohibited.

-4. Any person who contravenes section 3 commits an offence and is liable on summary conviction,
+4. Any person who contravenes section 3 commits an offence and is liable on conviction on indictment,

-(a) in the case of an individual, to a fine not exceeding fifty thousand dollars or to imprisonment for a period not exceeding one year;
+In the case of an individual, to fine not exceeding two hundred thousand or to imprisonment for a period not exceeding five years;

-(b) in the case of a corporate body, to a fine not exceeding one hundred thousand dollars.
+In the case of corporate body, to fine not exceeding three million dollars.

-5. This Act does not affect the operation of any other enactment, the application of which is not inconsistent with the prohibition imposed under section 3, however, whenever the provisions of or under this Act are in conflict with or inconsistent with the provisions of any other enactment relating to pollution or environmental control, the provisions of this Act and any Regulations made under it shall prevail.
+5. This act does not affect the operations of any other enactment, the application of which is not inconsistent with the prohibition imposed under section 3, however, whenever the provisions of or under this Act are in conflict with or inconsistent with the provisions of any other enactment relating to pollution or environmental control, the provisions of this Act and any Regulation made under it shall prevail.

-7. –(1) The Minister may make regulations for the better carrying out of the purposes of this Act.
+7. –(1) The Minister may make regulations for the better carrying out of the purposes of thie Act.

-(2) Regulations made under this section may provide that a contravention thereof shall be punishable on summary conviction by a fine not exceeding one hundred thousand dollars or by a term of imprisonment not exceeding one year, or to both.
+(2) Regulations made under this section may provide that a contravention thereof shall be punishable on conviction by a fine not exceeding three million dollars or by a term of imprisonment not exceeding two years, or by both the find and imprisonment.

 8. This Act binds the State.